 James Anthony is one of the last real Torch Singers to perform the classic saloon style torch songs with phrasing that will touch your emotions and will perform the beautiful ballads and Broadway songs that will touch your heart with his warm baritone voice.

 James now resides in the Washington, DC area and continues to work with nationally acclaimed artists and the finest musicians and performers across the USA.
 Folks, please join the mailing list and we will send an email blast when we are in your area.

 If have questions and/or if you are a performance venue needing more information, please send an email to info@LoveItProductions.com

 Las Vegas 2017 With Wayne Newton and Andrea Tyler

-To live is to feel!
-To perform is to feel life!
+To perform is to feel emotion!
+To sing is to feel life!